 Forest & Range Practices Act (FRPA)

-The Forest & Range Practices Act (FRPA) governs forest and range activities occurring on public lands across B.C. during all stages of forest planning, road building, timber harvesting, reforestation and livestock grazing.
+The Forest & Range Practices Act (FRPA) governs forest and range activities on public lands in B.C. during forest planning, road building, timber harvesting, reforestation and livestock grazing.

 On this page:

 - What is the Forest and Range Practices Act?

 FRPA applies to all public forest and range lands and to anyone who holds an agreement under the Forest Act or Range Act.
 It also applies to private land associated with woodlots licences and tree farm licences.

 With the introduction of the Forest and Range Amendment Act (Bill 21, 2019) and Forest Statues Amendment Act (Bill 23, 2021), the Forest Stewardship Planning (FSP) framework will be, over time, progressively replaced by the Forest Landscape Planning (FLP) framework.